In this section

 < 1500 grams.

 Neonatal medical staff identify all infants at risk of ROP and make a referral to Ophthalmology.
 The Neonatal registrar completes the referral request form in EMR as ‘Ophthalmology Inpatient Consult’.
-Referrals are found in the Eye Appointment Book in the AUM’s office.
+Referrals are found in the Eye Examination Book.

 On transfer to another hospital, documentation on the discharge summary of when the next eye review is required should be clearly stated.